-File Cheesy Salsa Verde Chicken and Rice under just crazy enough to work.
-This cheesy and comforting recipe calls for simmering rice, chicken broth, salsa verde, and chopped chicken in a saucepan, then stirring in shredded Pepper Jack cheese.
-That’s it!
-20 minutes, one pan, boom.
+This cheesy, comforting recipe calls for simmering rice, chicken broth, salsa verde, and chopped chicken together in a saucepan, then stirring in shredded Pepper Jack cheese at the end.

-This dish takes such little effort that you’re going to be searching for things to do while it cooks itself.
-It’s creamy and comforting like a casserole, but ready in a fraction of the time.
+This chicken and rice recipe is creamy and comforting like a casserole, but ready in a fraction of the time.
 An un-casserole, if you will!

-Start by adding long grain white rice, gluten-free chicken broth, and salsa verde (I like Herdez,) to a 2 – 3 quart saucepan.
-Bring to a boil then add chicken breasts that have been cut into bite-sized pieces and season with salt and pepper.
+Start by adding long grain white rice, chicken broth, and salsa verde (I like Herdez,) to a 2 – 3 quart saucepan.
+Bring to a boil then add chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper.

 Bring the liquid back up to a boil then place a lid on top, turn the heat down to medium-low, and simmer for 12 minutes.
 Remove the pot from the heat then let it sit with the lid on for an additional 5 minutes.